AdobeDocs/campaign-classic.en/help/rn/using/documentation-updates.md

 The [installation](../../installation/using/general-architecture.md), [production](../../production/using/foreword.md) and [configuration](../../configuration/using/additional-parameters.md) guides have been updated with the new systemd unit used by the nlserver service startup.
 You can still use /etc/init.d/nlserver6, but Adobe recommends that you now use the systemctl command for interacting with the nlserver service.

-The installation guide has been updated and synchronized with the latest version of the compatibity matrix.
+The installation guide has been updated and synchronized with the latest version of the compatibility matrix.
 New supported systems have been added.
-Occurences to deprecated and unsupported systems have been removed.
+Occurrences of deprecated and unsupported systems have been removed.
 [Read more](../../installation/using/general-architecture.md)

 The Compatibility matrix has been updated with the Hadoop 3.0 and Snowflake FDA connectors.
 [Read more](https://helpx.adobe.com/campaign/kb/compatibility-matrix.html)